-At the upcoming SIHH 2011 industry event French jeweler Cartier is going to present a whole bunch of interesting timepieces.
-Sporting an impressively proportioned case, which is crafted from lightweight titanium alloy and decorated with a nut-style winding crown, the new Calibre de Cartier Astrotourbillon Calibre 9451 MC limited edition (ref.
-W7100028) hand-wound watch is one of them.
+At the upcoming SIHH 2011 industry event, the French jeweler is going to present a whole bunch of interesting timepieces.
+Sporting an impressively proportioned case, which is crafted from lightweight titanium alloy and decorated with a nut-style winding crown, the hand-wound Calibre de Cartier Astrotourbillon Calibre 9451 MC limited edition (ref.
+W7100028) is one of them.

 Well, to be more precise this one is not a completely new watch.
-Rather, it is the same Rotonde de Cartier Astrotourbillon timekeeper that was presented in the beginning of the year at SIHH 2010 show.
+Rather, it is the same Rotonde de Cartier Astrotourbillon that was presented at the beginning of the year at the SIHH 2010 show.

 However this time its Calibre 9451 MC manual-winding movement is installed into a 47 mm Calibre de Cartier case made of titanium.
 The 9451 MC movement was made solely in-house and represents five years of research and development work for the company that makes decisive steps towards becoming a true Manufacture.

 It sports a rather unusual tourbillon complication with its carriage positioned above the movement and between two plains of the three-dimensional dial, while most traditional tourbillon movements usually keep the component firmly integrated into their structure.

 Allowing the carriage to “hover” above the dial is a risky business since it becomes more susceptible to vibrations and shocks and requires a sophisticated shock-resistance system to ensure adequate accuracy.